-Beyond 30, as age increases, the likelihood of abuse, harassment & bullying from this source decreases, although there is a slight increase again between age 51-65, but recovering after this to the best comparative outcome (80% not experienced it) from age 66+ and +12% respectively.
+Beyond 30, as age increases, the likelihood of abuse, harassment & bullying from this source decreases, although there is a slight increase again between age 51-65, but recovering after this to the best comparative outcome (80% not experienced it) from age 66+ Disabled workers are also more likely to experience abuse, harassment and bullying from this source too (8% more), along with female staff (2% more).
+Those who prefer not to declare a gender or gender identity are also more likely to experience such abuse (+7%), along with Bisexual colleagues (+8%) and Lesbian or Gay colleagues (+4%) On deeper analysis of outcomes for BAME staff, it is Chinese and African colleagues who experience the worst outcomes for abuse, harassment and bullying from patients/relatives/public at +14% and +12% respectively.
 Those of "Any other Asian background" also experience more of this behaviour, at +10%.
 Notably, as this contrasts with other indicators, colleagues of Pakistani heritage experience a better than average outcome for this indicator - 6% less than the Trust average for abuse, bullying or harassment from this source.
 Likewise, those of Indian heritage experience 5% less of this behaviour than Trust average.
 Religion or belief does not highlight any particular concerns for this indicator, with the very notable exception of those of "Any other religion" - like Chinese colleagues, those identifying in this group are +14% more likely to experience this kind of abuse.
 When it comes to managers being the perpetrator of this kind of abuse towards staff, the picture is different for some groups.
-For age, this time it is the older workers who have a poorer experience - particularly in the 41 to 50 age group (+3%).
-Another area where there is a difference compared to other indicators, is when it comes to the experience of male colleagues.
+For age, this time it is the older works who have a poorer experience - particularly in the 41 to 50 age group (+3%).Another area where there is a difference compared to other indicators, is when it comes to the experience of male colleagues.
 They are slightly more likely to experience this behaviour from managers (+1%).
 Conversely, women are slightly less likely than Trust average to experience it (-1%).
 Those who prefer not to state their gender or gender identity are very much more likely to experience this negative behaviour from managers, at +13%.
-Likewise for those who would prefer not to share their sexual orientation. at +11%.
-Bisexual colleagues also experience a poorer outcome, at +8% and Lesbian or Gay colleagues too, at +4% Disabled colleagues again experience worse outcomes, at
+Likewise for those who would prefer not to share their sexual orientation, at +11%.Bisexual colleagues also experience as poorer outcome, at +8% and Lesbian or Gay colleagues too, at +4%Disabled colleagues again experience worse outcomes, at -- --